Climate Change Responses

 We measured ecologically important differences in heterotrophic respiration and temperature sensitivity of decomposition between vegetation types.
 Graminoid soils had 1.8 times higher cumulative respiration and higher temperature sensitivity (expressed as Q-10) in the shallow depths (Q-10graminoid = 2.3, Q-10shrub = 1.8) compared to shrub soils.
 Higher Q-10 in graminoid soils was also observed for the initial incubation measurements (Q-10graminoid = 2.4, Q-10shrub = 1.9).
 Cumulative respiration was also higher for shallow soils, increased with moisture level, and had a temperature-depth interaction.
 Increasing soil moisture had a positive effect on temperature sensitivity in graminoid soils, but not in shrub soils.

 Mineral soil associated with graminoid-dominated vegetation had greater carbon losses from decomposition and a higher temperature sensitivity than shrub-dominated soils.
 An extrapolation of our incubation study suggests that organic carbon decomposition in western Greenland soils will likely increase with warming and with an increase in soil moisture content.
 Our results indicate that landscape level changes in vegetation and soil heterogeneity are important for understanding climate feedbacks between tundra and the atmosphere.

 Bradley-Cook, Julia I.; Petrenko, Chelsea L.; Friedland, Andrew J.; and Virginia, Ross A., "Temperature Sensitivity of Mineral Soil Carbon Decomposition in Shrub and Graminoid Tundra, West Greenland" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 2789.